rvkupper/8CC00_1/README.md

 * AssignmentPCA.py
 * main.py

 In the folder "data" the data for this assignment can be found.
+In the folder "docs" >> "build" >> "html" >> "index.html" the documentation of the code can be found.